-Whether buying or selling a property by auction, there will be differences in the way that the conveyancing is carried out when compared to a normal transaction.
+Whether buying or selling a property by auction, there will be differences in the way a conveyancing solicitor carries out the legal work when compared to a normal transaction.

 The major difference between property auction conveyancing and an ordinary purchase or sale is that a binding contract is concluded when the hammer falls.

-Only when all this has been done, and the buyers have received a mortgage offer, will contracts be exchanged and both parties will be committed to the complete.
+Only when all this has been done, and the buyers have received a mortgage offer, will contracts be exchanged and both parties committed to completing the deal.

-Buyers often get the idea that they can pick a property up cheaply at auction.
-But properties are often sold by auction because either they are in poor condition or they have less-than-perfect legal titles (or both!)
-So although you might think you are getting a bargain it might not to be such a good buy afterwards.
+Buyers often get the idea they can pick a property up cheaply at auction.
+But properties are often sold at auction because either they are in poor condition or have less-than-perfect legal titles (or both).
+So, although you might think you are getting a bargain, it might not to be such a good buy afterwards.

 It is not a good idea to go along to an auction and bid for a property without knowing what you are letting yourself in for.
-The best thing is to get a pre-auction title report from a Conveyancing Solicitor beforehand, as well as a proper building survey.
+The best thing is to get a pre-auction title report from a property lawyer beforehand, as well as a proper building survey.

 Another reason to have a pre-auction conveyancing report is that auction sales are subject to numerous conditions of sale.
-These conditions not only regulate the way in which the sale is to be conducted, but will also form part of the sale contract.
-So a buyer is stuck with them whether or not he has read them.
+These conditions not only regulate the way in which the sale is to be conducted but will also form part of the sale contract.
+A buyer is stuck with them whether or not he or she has read them.

-The general conditions may be printed (usually in small type) in the sale catalogue, but not always.
+The general conditions may be printed (usually in small type) in the sale catalogue but not always.
 It is also common for there to be separate special conditions relating to each property in the sale.
-For instance, if the seller’s Solicitor knows that the property title is not perfect it is likely that a conditions will be included preventing the buyer from raising any objections to this after the sale.
+For instance, if the seller’s solicitor knows the property title is not perfect, it is likely that a condition will be included preventing the buyer from raising any objections to this after the sale.

-If you appoint a Solicitor before the sale, he or she will check the sale conditions and can advise on any that are particularly significant.
-Auctioneers should be able to provide Solicitors with a legal pack including title details.
-This may also include copies of any searches which have already been carried out, and other important legal information.
+If you appoint a conveyancing solicitor before the sale, he or she will check the sale conditions and can advise on any that are particularly significant.
+Auctioneers should be able to provide solicitors with a legal pack including title details.
+This may also include copies of any searches that have already been carried out, and other important legal information.

-On an auction sale the successful bidder will have to pay a deposit (usually 10% of the purchase price) to the auctioneers immediately after the sale.
+On an auction sale, the successful bidder will have to pay a deposit (usually 10 percent of the purchase price) to the auctioneers immediately after the sale.
 If the buyer then cannot complete – perhaps because a flaw in the seller’s title prevents them getting a mortgage – then they will lose this money.

 Ready to go?
 Get an auction conveyancing quote here.